alexcoplan/sama5d21-bug/README.md

 ## Steps to reproduce

 I've reproduced this issue using the buildroot-based Linux image available from the linux4sam webpage for the SAMA5D2 Xplained devboard (https://www.at91.com/linux4sam/bin/view/Linux4SAM/Sama5d2XplainedMainPage).
-Here is an [FTP
+Here is an FTP link to the image: ftp://www.at91.com/pub/demo/linux4sam_6.1/linux4sam-buildroot-sama5d2_xplained-6.1.img.bz2
-link](ftp://www.at91.com/pub/demo/linux4sam_6.1/linux4sam-buildroot-sama5d2_xplained-6.1.img.bz2)
-to the image.

 Below are the steps taken (from an Ubuntu 18.04 host) to flash this image to the SD for the device.